 My daughter LOVED helping out!
 One of her jobs was to make sure each person placed a note of advice in the jar.

 What we hadn’t planned on, and was a nice surprise, was our guest of honor reading the pieces of advice out loud at the end of the shower so all the guests could hear.
 It was so sweet and some were just hilarious!

 Last minute, we displayed our guessing jar game on this table so that our guests could place their guess in the jar as they arrived.
 What worked out even better was to have my daughter walk around and collect the guesses from each guest after they were seated and chatting.

 These were cute little feet that were cut from mom’s Cricut.
 The guests wrote their name and guess on them.

 We found the plasticware that looks like silverware at the dollar store too!

 Most of the guests commented that the napkins were too pretty to use.
 I, on the other hand, thought that not only should they be used, but they’re great for a little fun too!

-We decided to use beautiful vintage glassware for our table settings.
+Deciding to use beautiful vintage glassware for our table settings was the absolute best idea that had the biggest impact!
 Our mom is queen of garage sales and has collected vintage glassware for years.
 She’s also queen of tea parties too and often uses this glassware for her parties.
 Some day soon I will blog about one of her fabulous tea parties!

-We also used vintage water pitchers and placed them on the tables with either cucumber or lemon infused water.
+Vintage water pitchers were also used and we placed them on guest tables with either cucumber or lemon infused water.

 We sought the help from fellow Frappuccino drinkers and asked that they help us collect their empty glass frap bottles.
 We then washed, and peeled off the labels of the bottles.